maxgara/max_ray_tracer/readme.txt

     create 4X4 matrices.
 sdl_graphics.c: defines functions to easily display images with SDL.
 Currently only allows reading from file, not dealing with Canvas
     objects directly

+ray.c: defines ray, sphere, intersection structs. defines function to allow transformation of rays, spheres and find intersection of rays and spheres.